 Save on Energy Bills

 A whole-home humidifier doesn’t just add to your health – it adds to your wallet.
-Increasing the amount of moisture in the air usually helps your home feel warmer at a lower temperature, diminishing your heating bills.
+Increasing the amount of moisture in the air usually helps your home feel warmer at a lower temperature, diminishing your heating costs.
 Low humidity can also reduce the efficiency of your home’s heating system.
 Air that captures more moisture can hold more heat, which means it will feel warmer.
-Accordingly, low humidity in your home means the air will be cooler, causing you to have to turn up the heat more than necessary to feel comfortable.
+Accordingly, low humidity in your home means the air will be cooler, causing you to have to turn up the heat more than necessary to be comfortable.

 Stop the Static